idealparable/BibleQ/BibleIsAntiSlavery.md

 **Bible Question:** Does the OT condone or allow slavery?
 What does "slavery" mean?
 What about NT?
 What's the objectively right strategy the Bible should use, why, and does it?

 This is a save of what I typed up originally in Notepad, at first hoping to be merely posted as comments answering when a Christian asked me to review a bunch of (the usual) bad arguments by a particular skeptic (the typical type parroting the well-known modern "fundy atheist" talking points on slavery).
+(Passed on from someone else who was also asking about and originally quoting the skeptic.)

 It quickly grew very long and the site where I would have tried to post it has a lot of problems with long comments.
 I could have tried to split it into many, but it doesn't handle that well.